 Are You Using a Responsive HTML 5 Website Builder?

 You don’t need to hire an expensive designer to create cutting-edge and responsive websites thanks to website builders.
-Anyone with basic computer skills now has the tools to make their own stunning website.
+Anyone with basic computer skills now has the tools to make their own website look stunning.
 This is great news for small business owners, freelancers, musicians, photographers, artists–for everyone!

 If everyone can build a great website now, though, how do you make yours stand out?